metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 on how to work with or troubleshoot firewall, but here the aim is to make troubleshooting other network related problems in detail.

-It covers wide area of network problems.
+It covers wide area of network problems and is based on [Process of elimination](https://en.wikipedia.org/wiki/Process_of_elimination) meaning you go step by step and isolating each area making it less probable to be the cause of an issue.

-This are the most basic troubleshooting procedures one should always perform when stuck.
+This are the most basic troubleshooting procedures one should always perform when facing network issues.

 ## Open up PowerShell

-Press `Windows key + X` then click on Windows PowerShell (Admin)
+Press `Windows key + X` then click on "Windows PowerShell (Admin)"

 ## First clear DNS cache to isolate that problem